• Skip to primary navigation

 Instructions

-• In a small saucepan, heat the milk until lukewarm.
-Pour the dry yeast and a teaspoon of sugar into the milk.
+- Activate the yeast: In a small saucepan, heat 1 cup milk until lukewarm.
+Pour 2 and 1/2 teaspoons active dry yeast and a teaspoon of sugar into the milk.
 The sugar will encourage the yeast to activate.
-Stir everything with a spoon and leave it in a warm place for about 10-15 minutes until foam forms on the surface.
+Stir with a spoon and leave it in a warm place for about 10-15 minutes until foam forms on the surface.

-• Begin with the dough.
-Roughly combine all ingredients in a bowl with a fork.
-Turn the mixture out onto a floured work surface and use your hands to work it into a smooth elastic dough.
+- Make the yeast dough: Roughly combine all ingredients in a bowl with a fork.
+Turn the mixture out onto a floured work surface and use your hands to work it into a smooth, elastic dough.
 If the dough is too sticky, dust it with a tablespoon of flour and continue kneading.
 Repeat until the dough is no longer sticky.

-• In a shallow bowl, beat an egg using a fork and create an egg wash.
+- In a shallow bowl, beat 1 egg using a fork and create an egg wash.
 Brush it over the edges of the kolache pastries.

-• Let's bake kolache!
-Preheat the oven to 350 °F (177 °C).
-Place the sheet with kolache in the oven and bake for 15-20 minutes until the edges are golden brown.
+- Let's bake kolache!
+Preheat the oven to 350 °F. Place the sheet with kolache in the oven and bake for 15-20 minutes until the edges are golden brown.

 Notes